Travis

 The following section describes how to inspect logs on different platforms and how to run the services.

-Logs in TCIE 3.x #
+Platform logs in TCIE 3.x #

-In order to obtain live logs from specific running pod, one can run on your local machine
+In order to obtain live logs from a specific running pod, one can run on your local machine

 kubectl logs [pod-name]